gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ## Low-Pass Sallen-Key Filter

-The schematic for a low-pass Sallen-Key filter is shown below:
+The schematic for a unity-gain low-pass Sallen-Key filter is shown below:

-{{% figure src="low-pass-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}
+{{% figure src="low-pass-unity-gain-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}

 It looks like 2 cascaded RC filters, except with the other terminal of the 1st capacitor connected to the op-amp's output rather than ground!
 What does this mean?

 {{% warning %}}
 Take note of labelling of the resistors and capacitors if reading other material on Sallen-Key filters, there is no one popular convention as the resistor and capacitor orders are switched frequently.
 {{% /warning %}}

-A Sallen-Key filter has a gain which begins to increase again after a certain frequency in the stop band.

 We will simulate the response of a Sallen-Key filter designed with a cutoff frequency of 1kHz.
 Below is the KiCad schematic used for the simulation: